-Did You Move To A Home And Find Holiday Decorations Left Behind?
+Did You Move Into A Home And Find Holiday Decorations Left Behind?
 Share Your Story

 Matt Cardy/Getty Images